See more articles

 • The United States has the highest traffic share for Grok

-• Grok.com ranks 3rd in the AI Chatbots and Tools category on Similarweb
+• Grok.com ranks 4th in the AI Chatbots and Tools category on Similarweb (behind ChatGPT, Gemini, and Claude as of March 2026)

 The traffic growth has been remarkable.
 For context, Grok.com was attracting around 140–150 million visits per month as recently as August 2025.
-By November 2025, that had risen to 234 million, and by January 2026 it reached 314 million — more than doubling in just five months.
+By November 2025, that had risen to 234 million; by January, 314 million; and by March, 326 million.
+That’s more than doubling in seven months, though the curve is clearly flattening.

 We can also take a closer look at the web traffic share across different countries:

-The US share of 21–22% is higher than ChatGPT’s (~15–16%), reflecting Grok’s stronger domestic positioning thanks to X’s core American user base.
+The US share of 23–24% is higher than ChatGPT’s (~15–16%) or Gemini’s (~17%), reflecting Grok’s stronger domestic positioning thanks to X’s core American user base.
 India’s large share reflects the country’s huge and growing tech-savvy population.

 One of the most interesting aspects of Grok AI’s website analysis is that 90.63% of all outbound links from the site point to x.ai.
 This is basically the home of Grok and gives you a chance to look at other xAI products.
 To add some context behind that, OpenAI only has a 10.48% share of ChatGPT’s outbound links.